 3. Avoid if statements as much as possible.
-For example, if this test and compile the program with or without
+For example, if this test if optional and usually zero, comment it out using pre-processor directives.
+I.e. in C, you would write the code like so and compile the program with or without depending on if you want those statements to be executed when the program runs.